gavrh/dcord/README.md

 > [!CAUTION]
 >
-> This library is in early stage development and is not ready for any sort of use or production build, most features are incomplete or missing.
+> This library is in early stage development and is not ready for any sort of use or production build.

 ## Getting Started